Team-Resurgent/PrometheOSSkinEditor/README.md

 animation with transparency, and a overlay image.
 You can use the Bacground Overlay as Underlay option to change the draw order.

-IF you wanted your animation to start at frame 1 then when at last frame go back frame by frame back to frame 1.
+If you wanted your animation to start at frame 1 then when at last frame go back frame by frame back to frame 1.
 You can use the Background frame pingpong option.

 ## Acknowledgements